How Much Do Managed IT Services Cost?

 The Severe Cost of Downtime to Modern Businesses

-If you ever think that paying for managed IT services is unimportant when your company needs more knowledgeable and experienced IT specialists, consider this:
+If you think paying for managed IT services is unimportant when your company needs more knowledgeable and experienced IT specialists, think again.
+Consider this:

 According to a cross-industry survey conducted by Gartner, network downtime could result in losses averaging $5,600 per minute or $336,000 per hour.
-Another study by Avaya reported that losses could range between $140,000 to $540,00 per hour, depending on the nature of the business, its degree of dependence on online networks, risk tolerance and other factors.
+Another study by Avaya reported that losses could range between $140,000 to $540,00 per hour.
+This depends on the nature of the business, its degree of dependence on online networks, risk tolerance, and other factors.

 Regardless of the size of your business, significant downtime in your operations can be quite costly and will negatively impact your bottom line.
 To avoid unnecessary downtimes, consider the expertise of a third-party IT service provider.